 Imply Lumi is built to extend Splunk, not replace it.

-You can leverage a wide range of SPL commands to query Imply Lumi events from Splunk, including the core commands Splunk users rely on daily.
+You can leverage a wide range of SPL commands to query Lumi events from Splunk, including the core commands Splunk users rely on daily.
 Use stats to aggregate data, timechart and chart to visualize trends, and eval to create calculated fields.
 Filter results with search and where, extract patterns with rex, parse JSON with spath, and identify common values with top and rare.
-These commands give you the analytical power to explore Imply Lumi event data directly from your familiar Splunk interface.
+These commands give you the analytical power to explore Lumi event data directly from your familiar Splunk interface.

 We’ve been hard at work expanding our support for Splunk Knowledge Objects.
-Data models are now supported, allowing you to create a unified view of your data across both Imply Lumi and Splunk.
-Configure the data model integration in Imply Lumi to seamlessly analyze Imply Lumi events alongside your Splunk data without changing your existing queries or workflows.
-For example, use the Web data model to analyze Imply Lumi web server logs alongside your Splunk security events.
+Data models are now supported, allowing you to create a unified view of your data across both Lumi and Splunk.
+Configure the data model integration in Lumi to seamlessly analyze Lumi events alongside your Splunk data without changing your existing queries or workflows.
+For example, use the Web data model to analyze Lumi web server logs alongside your Splunk security events.

-Imply Lumi in your own cloud environment
+Lumi in your own cloud environment

-Imply Lumi Enterprise is now available.
+Lumi Enterprise is now available.

 This deployment option enables: